MarkLaVenia/rockr/README.md

         album of the year.
   - Poll percentages weighted equally across years smooths over variation in response rate across polls;
-      - however, sum of votes may (in part) be an indicator of enthusiasm for a given a band or album– and therefore may also be a valid metric for ranking bands.
+      - however, the sum of votes may (in part) be an indicator of enthusiasm for a given a band or album– and therefore may also be a valid metric for ranking bands.
       - That said, early polls averaged fewer responses than later